 At the end of this lesson students should be able to understand:

 We take for granted the right to trial by a jury of our peers, but this is not, and never has been, a universal right.
 Ask students to think about why American colonists believed the right to a jury trial was worth fighting (and dying) to protect.
 The Framers of the Constitution and the Bill of Rights were similarly concerned with protecting what they perceived as a fundamental right.
 Many organizations have webpages that provide historical information about juries.
 The Arizona Supreme Court has a short history of the jury in the United States.
-The British Broadcasting Company's (BBC's) website also offers some English history on this topic.
+This document, from a jury seminar at the University of Missouri-Kansas City School of law also offers some information on the evolution of the jury system from England to the United States.
 The Constitutional Rights Foundation offers extensive on-line material covering a variety of jury related subjects.